Drop Testing

 What are the advantages of performing product and/or package drop testing?

 Impact and drop testing allow manufacturers and other stakeholders to glean insight into how their product will fare during the distribution process and beyond.
 By gathering this information through controlled testing, these parties can make more informed decisions about their product design and packaging.
-Below, we’ve listed some of the primary advantages of drop testing:

 • Allows the shipper to evaluate the package system’s ability to protect the product during shipments